gladly-team/next-firebase-auth/README.md

 // Import the functions that the component module calls, which allows jest to mock them
 // in the context of this test run.
 This allows you to manipulate the return value of each
-// function within this test suite. import { useAuthUser, withAuthUser } from 'next-firebase-auth'
+// function within this test suite. import { useAuthUser, withUser } from 'next-firebase-auth'

 // Import your mock AuthUser generator import getMockAuthUser from '../../utils/test-utils/get-mock-auth-user'